-Dental bridges can last on average between 5 to 15 years depending on the level of wear and tear, your oral health habits and how well you're able to maintain your oral hygiene.
+Bridges typically last between 5 to 15 years depending on the amount of wear and tear, lifestyle habits and how well you're able to maintain your oral hygiene.

 If you want to know more about crown and bridge treatments, our experienced dentists in East Victoria Park can recommend the most suitable options for you.
 Call 08 9470 3944 to schedule a consultation or book online.

 The cost of bridges or good quality partial dentures are comparatively inexpensive to dental implants, although dental implants are considered the preferred option for replacing missing teeth.
-Each treatment option has pros and cons to consider, so it’s important to see a dentist to understand whether a crown or bridge is the right treatment choice for your needs or whether another treatment option may be more suitable.
+Each treatment option has pros and cons to consider, so it’s important to see a dentist to understand whether a crown or bridge is the right treatment choice for your needs or whether another treatment option may be more suitable in the long-term.
 Other missing tooth solutions include:

-Contact our team today to find out whether you might be a candidate for a crown or bridge or if you could benefit from other missing tooth solutions.
+Contact our team today to find out whether a crown or bridge is right for you, or if you might benefit from another teeth replacement solution.